 Perusing the Amazon trade-in tool, potential payout for a Harry Potter paperback box set is as much as $6.14.
 An anatomy textbook returned $67.63.

-Think of the Amazon Trade-in Program as your personal pawn shop without the seediness, and without needing to leave your house.
+Think of the Amazon Trade-in Program as your personal pawn shop without needing to leave your house.